vuejs/vuex/docs/api/index.md

       commit, // same as `store.commit`
       dispatch, // same as `store.dispatch`
-      getters, // same as `store.getters`, or local getters if in modules rootGetters; // same as `store.getters`, only in modules }
+      getters, // same as `store.getters`, or local getters if in modules rootGetters // same as `store.getters`, only in modules }
   ```